acdc-digital/Medex-MITP/README.md

 # Medex-Public-MITP
 Welcome to the Medex public repo, the Public version's for Open-Source Medex updates, changes, and contributions.
+Application specific readme notes can be found within the main directory.

 July 7, 2023:
 Today was the first day of opening the Public repo.
 I'll continue to update the files as I upload them and reformat the files to create a more unified experience for contributors, or Users who simply want to play with the program in their termainal.